-For students transferring from a more restrictive environment (e.g.; homebound/hospital, institutional services, correctional/juvenile justice for the following steps should be taken: ☐ MDS staff consults with referring/sending-facility treatment team $\hfill \square$ School records including IEP, medical/psychological evaluations, and discharge summary are provided by sending/referring school Mat-Su Borough School District enrollment forms are completed ☐ IEP team amends IEP to determine placement and case manager

-- For students transferring from a less restrictive environment (e.g. inside general class less than 40% of the day) the following steps should be completed: - 1.
-The IEP team, including representation from the MDS, reviews documentation to support that the MDS is the least restrictive environment because:

-Student's behavior has been determined to be a danger to self and/or others, and the current placement has proven to be unable to meet the student's needs.
-(Include documentation and data that notes intervention strategies that have been implemented to address these behavioral issues - including Behavior Intervention Plan)
+• For students transferring from a more restrictive environment (e.g.; homebound/hospital, institutional services, correctional/juvenile justice facility), the following steps should be taken: MDS staff consults with referring/sending-facility treatment team School records including IEP, medical/psychological evaluations, and discharge summary are provided by sending/referring school Mat-Su Borough School District enrollment forms are completed IEP team amends IEP to determine placement and case manager • For students transferring from a less restrictive environment (e.g. inside general class less than 40% of the day) the following steps should be completed: 1.
+The IEP team, including representation from the MDS , reviews documentation to support that the MDS is the least restrictive environment because: Student's behavior has been determined to be a danger to self and/or others, and the current placement has proven to be unable to meet the student's needs.
+(Include documentation and data that notes intervention strategies that have been implemented to address these behavioral issues - including Behavior Intervention Plan) Student's behavior has been determined to be extremely disruptive to his/her learning, or the learning of others, and that the current placement has proven to be unable to meet thestudent's needs.
+(Include documentation and data that notes intervention strategies that have been implemented to address thesebehavioral issues - including Behavior Intervention Plan) 2.
+The IEP team, including representation from the MDS , determines MDS will be the Interim Alternative Educational Setting (IAES) for a special education student on long- term suspension following a manifestation determination thatthe offense was not a symptom of student's disability Board Policy 5144.1, orwho is sanctioned for special circumstances per Board Policy 5144.1(4e). • The IEP team reviews current records supporting placement at MDS.
+Check all thefollowing items that apply.
+Resource Specialist input IEP Functional Behavioral Assessment (FBA) / Behavior Intervention Plan(BIP) Change of Placement Consideration Form

-or

-☐ Student's behavior has been determined to be extremely disruptive to his/her learning, or the learning of others, and that the current placement has proven to be unable to meet the student's needs.
-(Include documentation and data that notes intervention strategies that have been implemented to address these behavioral issues - including Behavior Intervention Plan)

-2. The IEP team, including representation from the MDS, determines MDS will be the Interim Alternative Educational Setting (IAES) for a special education student on long- term suspension following a manifestation determination that the offense was not a symptom of student's disability Board Policy 5144.1, or who is sanctioned for special circumstances per Board Policy 5144.1(4e).

-The IEP team reviews current records supporting placement at MDS.
-Check all the following items that apply.

-Resource Specialist input

-IEPFunctional Behavioral Assessment (FBA) / Behavior Intervention Plan(BIP)

-Change of Placement Consideration Form

-Student meets intensive funding criteria in current placement Student currently requires Special Education transportation/busing

-Student requires supervision

-Student has been receiving in-school counseling and/or other related services

-Outside and/or Family Counseling is in place

-Medical evaluation and medical needs

-☐ Current Safety Plan

-☐ 504 Plan

-Other